Call Today | 888.828.7087

 You may not want to start eating right away, but as you begin to feel better, certain bland foods may help you settle your stomach and keep your energy up.
 The BRAT diet—bananas, rice, applesauce, and toast—is gentle on your stomach and nutritious.
 BRAT foods are low in fiber and unlikely to irritate your stomach.

-Avoid spicy foods, oily foods, and raw foods that could trigger more discomfort.
-Most dairy is off-limits, but you may want some plain yogurt to replace your gut microbiome once you are feeling better.
+Avoid spicy, oily, and raw foods that may trigger further discomfort.
+Most dairy is off-limits, but you may want to consume some plain yogurt to help replenish your gut microbiome once you are feeling better.

 Contact a Food Poisoning Lawyer